Charter for Social Housing Residents

 - The charter states there must be clear communication of how residents can report complaints: We’ve already communicated about our new complaints processes a number of times, through email and social media.

-- We must have named Officers who have responsibility for compliance with Building Safety (Peter Mercer, Director of Built Environment) and one for Customer Standards (Helen Gregory, Director of Customer Services)
+- We must have named Officers who have responsibility for compliance with Building Safety (Keith Carter, Interim Director of Built Environment) and one for Customer Standards (Helen Gregory, Director of Customer Services)

 - We are measuring the impact of the Building Safety tasks